Celtic paddles are MIKCo's paddle of choice.

 Celtic Carbon Blades and Shafts

-Celtic carbon blades are made from 16 layers of material pressed together, resulting in a strong, thin blade.
+Celtic carbon blades are made from 16 separate pieces of computer-cut material pressed together, resulting in a strong, thin blade.
 Carbon composite shafts are suitable for advanced sea conditions.

 Celtic's multi-piece paddles use the Leverlok and Paddlok ™ systems.

-The Leverlok center join allows for length and infinite feather adjustment.
-The new plastic Leverlok mechanism is larger, making it easier to grasp and adjust on the fly.
+The Leverlok center joint allows for shaft length and infinite feather adjustment.
+The new nylon Leverlok mechanism is larger, making it easier to grasp and adjust on the fly.
 The material is less susceptible to corrosion.

 The Celtic Leverlok system allows quick and easy adjustment to paddle length and feather.

-The Celtic Paddlok system forms a rock solid join, and allows the paddle to be easily broken down for transport.
+The Celtic Paddlok system forms a rock solid joint, and allows the paddle to be easily broken down for transport.

 Celtic Kinetik Touring Blades